guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

 </svg>

-However, if you want to adapt your artwork to a range of screen sizes, simply scaling the unit square by the window size doesn't work:
+However, if you want to adapt your artwork to a range of screen sizes, simply scaling the unit square by the window size doesn't work.

 <svg width="100%" height="370px" viewbox="0 0 600 370">
   <defs>